INDIVIDUAL HERBS

 Extinguishes Wind and stops spasms and convulsions

-Liver Wind with acute and chronic childhood convulsions , opisthotonis, lockjaw and seizures
+Liver Wind with acute and chronic childhood convulsions, opisthotonis, lockjaw and seizures

 Facial paralysis due to Wind

-Toxic nodules including sores, carbuncles and neck lumps Chuang Yung (topical)
+carbuncles and neck lumps Chuang Yung (topical)

 Snake bites

-Unblocks collaterals and stops pain
+Unblocks the collaterals and stops pain

 Stubborn headaches including migraines